 The two-mile Folsom Trail will create a safe, comfortable connection for families and residents on the west-side to employment and services in Downtown Salt Lake City.
 An underground culvert – containing City Creek overflows from the North Temple culvert – flows through the corridor.
 Through the daylighting of City Creek adjacent to the trail, the project will improve the environmental and public health of the area by alleviating water quality impairments, improving access to nature, and mitigating flooding concerns.

-During the Brownfields-funded Gateway Area, a bottleneck rail-line was taken out – the Folsom Street spur.
-In response to massive flooding in 1983, an overflow culvert for City Creek was placed down the corridor.
-The daylighting of City Creek became a major focus of the Gateway redevelopment.
-A study was commissioned for its feasibility, remnants of which can be seen in the Euclid Small Area Master Plan and North Temple Boulevards Plan.
+During the Gateway District redevelopment, the daylighting of City Creek became a major focus of the vision.
+In 2007, the Folsom Avenue spur, a bottleneck rail line, was realigned.
+In response to 1983’s massive flooding, an overflow culvert for City Creek was placed down the corridor in 2010.
+A study was commissioned for daylighting feasibility, remnants of which can be seen in the Euclid Small Area Master Plan and North Temple Boulevards Plan.
 Curiously, the daylighting project never took off.